Broadband installation and activation: How long does it take?

 You’re moving to a new build property: If you live in a new build property, your address must be registered with Royal Mail before you can place an order for a phone line or broadband, or get equipment delivered in the post.
 The builder should register the property or you can contact Royal Mail yourself.

 You live in a flat: With all broadband providers, non-standard set-up may cost extra.
-Sky states that prices may vary if you live in a flat.
 If you live in a high-rise flat, your installation engineer may need to locate the ‘distribution point’ in the building, so it’s helpful to find out where this is in advance.

-You live in a rented property: If you’re renting, you might need to ask the landlord’s permission before getting a phone line or broadband installed because it will usually involve drilling into the walls of the building.
+You live in a rented property: If you’re renting, you might need to ask the landlord’s permission before getting a phone line or broadband installed because it will sometimes (in the case of a new line or if you're getting Full Fibre for the first time) involve drilling into the walls of the building.
 Check your tenancy contract, though there’s no valid reason for them to say no. Be wary of signing a contract that is longer than your rental contract – if you have to move out you will still have to pay for the remaining time on your contract – or risk being charged a cancellation fee.

 You miss the engineer appointment: If a visit by an engineer has been arranged to activate your service, make sure you or another person over 18 is at your property at the agreed date and time.
 Failure to do so will result in a delay in installation and possibly charges for wasting time.